dgaydukov/cert-aws/sa/files/sa.md

 You can send messages:
 * 256KB - normal sqs message
 * up to 2GB - using java library, [message is stored in s3](https://aws.amazon.com/about-aws/whats-new/2015/10/now-send-payloads-up-to-2gb-with-amazon-sqs)
-Metric to use in auto scaling group:
+Metric to use in auto scaling group (each sqs queue sends metrics to CW every 5 min):
 * `ApproximateAgeOfOldestMessage` - age of the oldest message in queue.
 Useful when you have time bound for each message to handle.
 * `ApproximateNumberOfMessagesVisible` - current queue length.
 Useful when you want to auto scale based on number of messages in queue
 * `ApproximateNumberOfMessagesNotVisible` - total number of messages including in-flight (those that has been polled by app but not yet deleted)